How It Works #

 --on-alert CMDShell command on velocity alert (JSON on stdin)

-Velocity alerting: --alert-threshold enables rolling-window event counting that detects exfiltration, ransomware, or bulk operations.
+Velocity alerting: --alert-threshold enables rolling-window event counting that flags unusual bulk activity, including scenarios that may warrant investigation for suspected exfiltration or ransomware.
 Alerts fire via --on-alert hook with full forensic payload.
 See velocity-alerting.md.

 Full T1/T2 lifecycle: Combine --on-t1 / --on-t2 with --webhook-secret-file to start an embedded webhook receiver alongside the watcher.
 See Webhooks section.